Degenerate parabolic stochastic partial differential equations: Quasilinear case: Existence for nondegenerate case---polynomial growth of

 The last term is estimated by \eqref{odhad}

-and therefore by Gronwall's lemma we obtain
+and, therefore, by Gronwall's lemma we obtain

-As a consequence, a uniform estimate of $\stred\sup_{0\leq t\leq T}\|u^R(t)\|_{L^p(\mt^N)}^p$ follows.
-Indeed, we proceed similarly as before only for the stochastic term we apply the Burk\-holder-Davis-Gundy and the Schwartz inequality, \eqref{odhad} and the weighted Young inequality
+As a consequence, a uniform estimate of $\mathbb{E}\sup_{0\leq t\leq T}\| u^R(t)\|_{L^p(\mathbb{T}^N)}^p$ follows.
+Indeed, we proceed similarly as before only for the stochastic term we apply the Burkholder--Davis--Gundy and the Schwartz inequality, \eqref{odhad} and the weighted Young inequality